reinhardh/deep_inverse.github.io/index.md

 The livestream will play the talks, and each of the talks is followed by a live discussion.
 You can attend the live discussion either through the live stream or you can join the zoom session.
 Questions should be asked through rocketchat, and a co-organizer will moderate.

-During the designated discussion sessions you can talk to the respective speakers in gather.town.
-To get the gather.town link, visit the official NeurIPS schedule at [the NeurIPS webpage](https://neurips.cc).
+During the designated discussion sessions you can talk to the respective speakers in [gather.town](https://gather.town/app/ipmlHE4gDU6qqM2b/NeurIPS2021-DL-Inverse).

-The poster session is also on gather.town.
-The gather.town link is accessible through the [the NeurIPS webpage](https://neurips.cc/).
+The poster session is also on [gather.town](https://gather.town/app/ipmlHE4gDU6qqM2b/NeurIPS2021-DL-Inverse).
+The gather.town link is accessible only when logged in at neurips.cc and registered for the conference.

 | Time (PST) | Event |